yubinzhen/CS100-WAYL-Project/README.md

 ![image](https://github.com/user-attachments/assets/b3308e06-a75e-4daa-9ce6-89db5a73f563)

 This screen provides the user with 5 main options.
 The user can choose to (1) go to the Inventory screen, (2) the Store screen, or (3) search for Pokemon which leads to the Battle Menu Screen.
-The user can also (4) save their current progress to the load file or (5) log the user out by exiting the program and returning to the initial screen.
+The user can also (4) view the Pokemon they own or (5) log the user out by exiting the program and returning to the initial screen.

 ![image](https://github.com/user-attachments/assets/03ac82d7-ec2b-4411-835b-a17714f6c033)